terrazas-lucia/terrazas-lucia/README.md

 - 📌 I'm currently working as a Production Artist for [Wunderman Thompson][wundermanthompson]!
 - 🎀 Fun fact: I'm an illustrator and a color pink enthusiast
-- 🥳 2023 goals: Have my own website!

 ### ✨ Connect with me!